Undergraduate Resources

 Intent to Graduate Form

-Students must submit the Intent to Graduate form to the College of Fine Arts office when they have completed 96 hours of coursework or two semesters to graduate, whichever comes first.
-(Students must have a degree plan on file before the Intent to Graduate will be completed.)
+Students must submit the intent to graduate form to the College of Fine Arts Dean’s Office when they have completed 96 hours of coursework OR two semesters prior to graduation, whichever comes first.
+If you are pursuing a double degree (not a double major), you will need to file an intent to graduate form with each college that houses your major departments.

 Intent to Graduate Form